kkkarnav/GoI_scrapers/README.md

  - ##### myneta_main_scraper
      - Given a state and year, scrape the names and summary data of each winner from that state election
  - ##### myneta_candidate_scraper
-     - Given a state, year, and candidate ID, scrape the details of that winner from that candidate's page
+     - Given a state, year, and candidate ID, scrape the details of that winner from that candidate's pagegi